MTDeep: Boosting the Security of Deep Neural Nets Against Adversarial Attacks with Moving Target Defense: Abstract

 \section{Abstract}

-Recent works on gradient based attacks and universal perturbations can adversarially modify images to bring down the accuracy of state-of-the-art classification techniques based on deep neural networks to as low as $10\%$ on popular datasets like MNIST and ImageNet.
-The design of general defense strategies against a wide range of such attacks remains a challenging problem.
-In this paper, we derive inspiration from recent advances in the fields of cybersecurity and multi-agent systems and propose to use the concept of {\em Moving Target Defense (MTD)} for increasing the robustness of a set of deep networks against such adversarial attacks.
-To this end, we formalize and exploit the notion of {\em differential immunity} of an ensemble of networks to specific attacks.
-To classify an input image, a trained network is picked from this set of networks by formulating the interaction between a Defender (who hosts the classification networks) and their (Legitimate and Malicious) Users as a repeated \emph{Bayesian Stackelberg Game (BSG)}.
-We empirically show that our approach, MTDeep reduces misclassification on perturbed images for MNIST and ImageNet datasets while maintaining high classification accuracy on legitimate test images.
-Lastly, we demonstrate that our framework can be used in conjunction with any existing defense mechanism to provide more resilience to adversarial attacks than those defense mechanisms by themselves.
+Present attack methods can make state-of-the-art classification systems based on deep neural networks mis-classify every adversarially modified test example.
+The design of general defense strategies against a wide range of such attacks still remains a challenging problem.
+In this paper, we draw inspiration from the fields of cybersecurity and multi-agent systems and propose to leverage the concept of {\em Moving Target Defense (MTD)} in designing a meta-defense for `boosting' the robustness of an ensemble of deep neural networks (DNNs) for visual classification tasks against such adversarial attacks.
+To classify an input image, a trained network is picked randomly from this set of networks by formulating the interaction between a Defender (who hosts the classification networks) and their (Legitimate and Malicious) users as a \emph{Bayesian Stackelberg Game (BSG)}.
+We empirically show that this approach, {\em MTDeep}, reduces misclassification on perturbed images in various datasets such as MNIST, FashionMNIST, and ImageNet while maintaining high classification accuracy on legitimate test images.
+We then demonstrate that our framework, being the first meta-defense technique, can be used {\em in conjunction} with any existing defense mechanism to provide more resilience against adversarial attacks that can be afforded by these defense mechanisms.
+Lastly, to quantify the increase in robustness of an ensemble-based classification system when we use MTDeep, we analyze the properties of a set of DNNs and introduce the concept of differential immunity that formalizes the notion of attack transferability.